 How We Gather

-There are two weekly dinners; Mondays and Wednesdays.
-Mondays include some people from the neighboring community.
-Wednesdays are for residents only, though occasionally we make exceptions.
-These dinners provide an important forum for us to connect with each other.
-Oftentimes people linger after dinner to play games, play music, or just have conversations.
+We share weekly dinners on Mondays and Wednesdays as well as spontaneous brunches and potlucks.
+These meals provide an important forum for us to connect with each other.
+Oftentimes people linger after to play games, play music, or just have conversations.

 We start each meal with a circle with announcements, then a description of what is for dinner, then a song or poem or dance, or moment of silence or whatever ritual someone wants to suggest.
 Then we wash hands and eat.
 When dinner is done everyone is asked to help with cleanup, even the kids.